This guide assumes you are a retailer passing orders to your suppliers for shipping.

 In order to drop-ship items on sales orders, you will need to have:

-- Created a cost price list and assigned it to your suppliers
+- Assigned a cost price list to your vendor(s)

-- Assigned one or more suppliers to your drop-ship products
+- Assigned your vendor(s) to your drop-ship products

 Creating drop-ship purchase orders

-Sales which are to be drop-shipped are created in Brightpearl in the usual way (admin, sales channel download, import or API).
+Sales which are to be drop-shipped are created in Brightpearl in the same way as any other sale - manually, through an eCommerce sales channel, via an import, over the API, and so on.

 Shipping drop-ship orders